 The Community Health Initiative agreed to operate World Wide Village’s 50-bed mobile hospital for six months when it was donated.
 When it closed, more than 30,000 individual patients had been served, and over 700 surgeries and 250 deliveries were performed.
 Having spent more than 12 weeks away from his wife, Kim, and daughter, Corrine, that year, Josh had to put his MBA studies at the University of St. Thomas on hold.
 “I’ve made some sacrifices I would rather not have made,” says Josh, “but sometimes you don’t have that choice.”
 And through it all, he says, “I have not found a Haitian who felt the need for pity.
 They are an amazing people, vibrant and joyful and grateful for the small things in life.
 They love their children, care for their elders, and are quick with a smile.
 I always leave Haiti feeling that Haitians have given me more than I have brought to them, and I always return wondering why it has been so long.”

-(In a recent update from Josh: Community Health Initiative has since filed the paperwork for 501(c)(3) status and is independent from World Wide Village. “ Exciting stuff”, he says, “We are back to running clinics in the mountains and loving it!”)
+(Community Health Initiative has since filed the paperwork for 501(c)(3) status and is independent from World Wide Village. “ Exciting stuff”, he says, “We are back to running clinics in the mountains and loving it!”)